engineerTrooper/engineertrooper/README.md

 ### Hi there 👋

+You will find all information and stuff that I do beside my job on my website: [engineertrooper.com](https://engineertrooper.com)

+If you want to reach me or you have a question: kontakt@engineertrooper.com

 <!--
 **engineerTrooper/engineertrooper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.